mrtj/articles/mortality-covid19/README.md

 At the end of February 2020 the [COVID-19 epidemic](https://en.wikipedia.org/wiki/2019–20_coronavirus_pandemic) was a shocking surprise for Italy, the first affected country in Europe.
 Very soon after the outbreak local authorities started to publish daily epidemic information including the number of confirmed cases and deaths.
 However after several weeks it became clear that the official data is flawed because of data collection methodology issues and other reasons.

-In this analysis we make an attempt to estimate the real number of victims of the COVID-19 epidemic during March 2020 in several regions of Italy.
+In this analysis we make an attempt to estimate the real death toll of the COVID-19 epidemic during March 2020 in several regions of Italy.
 We compare the daily mortalities in 2020 as reported by the Italian National Institute of Statistics to the same period of previous years.
-We will see that the real death toll of the epidemic is most likely several times underestimated by the official figures but also that the lockdown measures by local were effective.
+We will see that the real death toll of the epidemic is most likely several times underestimated by the official figures but also that the lockdown measures by local authorities were effective.

 ## History of publishing COVID-19 epidemic data in Italy